rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 ## 3.29.6 Edition statements relating to issues or parts

 <a name="3.29.6.1">3.29.6.1</a> Make a note on edition statement relating to issues or parts of a multipart monograph, if the manifestation consists of multiple issues or parts and there are edition statements relating to the whole as well as to part.
-Record the [Edition statement](/DCRMR/edition/Edition-statement/) relating to the whole manifestation as an [Edition statement](/DCRMR/edition/Edition-statement/) (see [3.20.8.2](/DCRMR/edition/Edition-statement/#3.20.8.2)).
+Record the edition statement relating to the whole manifestation as an [Edition statement](/DCRMR/edition/Edition-statement/) (see [3.20.8.2](/DCRMR/edition/Edition-statement/#3.20.8.2)).

 ## 3.29.7 Nonce collections